 Workplace Visions, Jan./Feb 1998.
 SCHRM

 Since 1980, professional speaker and Hall of Fame member Eileen McDargh has helped Fortune 100 companies as well as individuals create connections that count and conversations that matter.
 Her latest book is Gifts from the Mountain-Simple Truths for Life’s Complexities.
 Her other books include Talk Ain’t Cheap…It’s Priceless and Work for a Living and Still Be Free to Live, one of the first books to address the notion of balance and authentic work.
-A 59 year-old grandmother, she recently returned from climbing among the highest mountains in the world.
 Find out more about this compelling and effective professional speaker and join her free newsletter by visiting http://www.EileenMcDargh.com.